How to Open an Australian Bank Account Online from Overseas

 Can a foreigner non-resident open an account in Australia?

-You’re not likely to be able to open your account with a bank until you’re a resident in Australia - but you can still open an account with a non-bank provider like Wise or Revolut, to hold, spend and exchange AUD before you move.
+You’re not likely to be able to open your account with a bank until you’re a resident in Australia - but you can still open an account with a specialist provider like Wise or Revolut, to hold, spend and exchange AUD before you move.

 How much do I need to open a bank account in Australia?